pulumi/examples/azure-py-virtual-data-center/README.md

 # Azure Virtual Data Center (VDC)

-This example deploys an Azure Virtual Datacenter (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a DMZ in the hub.
-In this implementation, custom routing is used to redirect all traffic to and from Azure VNets through the firewall, as well as all traffic to and from the DMZ.
+This example deploys an Azure Virtual Data Center (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a DMZ in the hub.
 Shared services may have their own subnets in the hub, and multiple spokes may be provisioned with subnets for applications and environments.

+In this implementation, custom routing is used to redirect all traffic to and from Azure VNets, as well as all traffic to, within and from the DMZ, through the firewall (which scales out as a service).
+Traffic between ordinary hub and spoke subnets is not redirected through the firewall, and should be controlled using Network Security Groups (not yet implemented).
+Firewall rules are required to allow traffic through (not yet implemented).

-The intention is that matching stacks would be defined in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), either in Production/Disaster Recovery or High Availability configurations.
-It is then possible to define Global VNet Peering between the hubs.
+The intention is that matching stacks would be deployed in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), either in Production/Disaster Recovery or High Availability configurations.
+Global VNet Peering between the hubs connects the separate stacks into one network.

-Although this pattern is in widespread use, Azure nows offers a managed service intended to replace it, comprising Virtual Hub and SD-WAN architecture.
-The [migration plan](https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology) shows the differences to VDC.
+Although the VDC pattern is in widespread use, Azure nows offers a managed service intended to replace it, comprising Virtual Hub and SD-WAN components.
+The [migration plan](https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology) shows the differences.
+But if you want or need to manage your own network infrastructure, VDC is still relevant.

-This example uses `pulumi.ComponentResource` as described [here](https://www.pulumi.com/docs/intro/concepts/programming-model/#components).
-The use of `pulumi.ComponentResource` demonstrates how multiple low-level resources can be composed into a higher-level, reusable abstraction.
+This example uses `pulumi.ComponentResource` as described [here](https://www.pulumi.com/docs/intro/concepts/programming-model/#components) which demonstrates how multiple low-level resources can be composed into a higher-level, reusable abstraction.
+It also demonstrates use of `pulumi.StackReference` as described [here](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) to manage multiple related stacks.

 ## Prerequisites